Supply by Design for the 21st Century: Development of Good Supply Practices (GSPs)

 Impact of Initiative

-Good Supply Practices (GSPs) are being developed by FDA officials and industry professionals across the Life Sciences industry (pharmaceutical/biotech and medical device) through a methodical Supply-by-Design process that increases the reliability of incoming supply, and therefore reduces the risk to finished product quality, patient safety and business success.
+Good Supply Practices (GSPs) have been developed by FDA officials and industry professionals across the Life Sciences industry (pharmaceutical/biotech and medical device) through a methodical Supply-by-Design process that increases the reliability of incoming supply, and therefore reduces the risk to finished product quality, patient safety and business success.

 This impact has been achieved by determining the source of dysfunction affecting the integrity of supply, and implementing sustainable solutions that can be tied to return on investment—such as increased safety, improved quality and enhanced reliability—commensurate with the need.